cacaprog/de-zoomcamp-2025/1_intro/homework/hw1.md

 SELECT
-    z."Zone" as pickup_zone,    -- Get the zone name from zones table and alias it as pickup_zone ROUND(SUM(t.total_amount)) as total_amount  -- Calculate the sum of all total_amount values FROM green_taxi_data t    -- Main table with taxi trip data, aliased as 't' JOIN zones z ON t."PULocationID" = z."LocationID"    -- Join with zones table to get zone names -- matching pickup location IDs with zone locations WHERE DATE(t.lpep_pickup_datetime) = '2019-10-18'   -- Filter only trips from October 18, 2019
+    z."Zone" as pickup_zone,    -- Get the zone name from zones table and alias it as pickup_zone ROUND(SUM(t.total_amount)) as total_amount  -- Calculate the sum of all total_amount values FROM green_taxi t    -- Main table with taxi trip data, aliased as 't' JOIN zones z ON t."PULocationID" = z."LocationID"    -- Join with zones table to get zone names -- matching pickup location IDs with zone locations WHERE DATE(t.lpep_pickup_datetime) = '2019-10-18'   -- Filter only trips from October 18, 2019